 Passes to the health office must be obtained from the student's subject teacher.
-Any medication to be administered during the school day should be taken to the health office upon arriving at school.
+Any medication to be administered during the school day should be hand delivered to the nurse by the Parent/Guardian to the , this includes cough drops.
 Students are not permitted to carry any type of medication during school hours.
 If a student becomes ill at school, the nurse or school personnel will call home.
 Students are not to call home to be excused because of illness.